gethynellis/DBA-Fundamentals/Strategic SQL Server Management: Essential Guide for IT Leaders and Business Owners.md

 ## **Unlock Premier SQL Server Expertise Tailored For Your Business**

 Step into a world where two decades of unparalleled data experience meets innovation.
 From my early days as a report writer and web developer to a seasoned Database Administrator (DBA), I've consistently evolved, and so has my venture, gethynellis.com.
 Our collaboration with the esteemed Wyeden team amplifies our dedication to offering transformative, wallet-friendly solutions tailored to today's dynamic business environment.
 Dive into our bouquet of offerings:

+**Exclusive SQL Server DBA Workshop**
+Dive deep for a day with our top-tier consultants.
+Together, we'll navigate our comprehensive checklist, ensuring not only that everything is perfectly configured for you but also that you grasp the reasons behind each setting.
+Depart from our session with the confidence that your SQL Server is in prime condition.
+And while we arm you with the knowledge to manage your SQL Server moving forward, remember we're just a call away should you ever need further assistance.
+Empower yourself and ensure your SQL Server's robust health with our workshop.

 **SQL Server Virtual DBA (Managed Service)**
 Imagine having an adept DBA at your fingertips without the overhead of hiring one full-time.
 Integrate our seasoned professionals into your team, ensuring your SQL Server receives impeccable care.
 Experience our excellence for a month, and if you aren't elated, the month is on us – no strings attached.